mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 Ride 70 minutes.
 Inside or outside.
 Any bike you like.
 Go spin.
 Have fun.
 Keep it easy
 Run 40 minutes.
 Easy effort.

-<span class="agencyvc">Wind Warning for Greater Victoria</span><br />
+<span class="agencyvc">Wind Warning for Greater Victoria:</span> &nbsp;
-<span style="font-size:0.75em;">Environment Canada is warning of strong winds in the Greater Victoria area.
+<span style="font-size:0.95em;">Environment Canada is warning of strong winds in the Greater Victoria area.
 Wind gusts of up to 90 km/h are expected to sweep over Greater Victoria by Friday morning, before easing Friday evening.</span>

 ### NOTES
 Total Time: **43 minutes**